MingyuanRen/Stable-Diffusion-Image-to-Prompts/README.md

  - Learn the prompt usage rules of Stable Diffusion

-【Train VIT model, open source 3epoch】Train the model from image to text vector
+[Train VIT model, open source 3epoch] Train the model from image to text vector
  - Comparing the VIT model with other models
  - Comparing different loss functions
  - Contrastive Data Augmentation